01 of 09

 In the setup for Klondike, a tableau of seven columns of cards is arranged on the table with the top card face up; the remaining cards forming a draw pile.

 The goal is to move all 52 cards in the deck into four suit-specific foundation stacks above the tableau, beginning with the ace.
 As cards are exposed in the tableau columns or turned up from the draw pile, they can be moved to the foundation stacks in ascending order.

 Pyramid Solitaire, also known as Solitaire 13 and Pile of 28, has very simple rules and takes just a few minutes to play each hand.

 The set-up for this game involves arranging 28 cards face-up in a pyramid-shaped tableau of seven levels.
 The rest of the cards form a draw pile.

 The goal of the game is to remove all the cards from the pyramid by forming pairs with a combined value of 13 points.
-The pairs may be formed from two exposed cards in the pyramid, or by pairing a pyramid card with another... card as it is drawn from the draw pile.
-In this point scheme, the King is assigned a point value of 13; the Queen is 12 points; the Jack is 11 points; and the Ace is 1 point.
+The pairs may be formed from two exposed cards in the pyramid, or by pairing a pyramid card with another card as it is drawn from the draw pile.
+In this point scheme, the king is assigned a point value of 13; the queen is 12 points; the jack is 11 points; the ace is 1 point.
 The remaining cards are scored at face value.